-However, misperceptions are not an excuse for employers to discriminate against working women who live with migraines.
+employers to discriminate against working women with migraine disease.
 That is the reason for this brochure - so you will know your rights and what to do if your employer acts in a discriminatory way.

 Understanding Your Rights Under the Americans with Disabilities Act